 While we continue to practice social-distancing, we will use this page to gather and assemble resources for connection and engagement at home.
-If you have suggestions, articles, links, videos, or other ideas, please send them to Nick Tangen at email@example.com.
+If you have suggestions, articles, links, videos, or other ideas, please send them to Pastor Jen Nagel at firstname.lastname@example.org.

 Scripture and Faith Practice

 - Want to learn more about the ELCA’s approach to reading Scripture?
 Visit the Book of Faith website, where you can find articles, bible studies, and much much more about the Lutheran way of reading scripture.